Search the site by keyword

 New Zealand is well-placed for faster technology adoption in some respects, but not in others.
 By international standards, adult New Zealanders are skilled and train at high levels.
 Our policy settings generally encourage openness to ideas, goods, services, investment and skills.
 And our labour market has historically done a good job of creating lots of jobs.
 On the other hand, core skill levels in our schools are dropping; high house prices make it hard for some workers to move to better jobs; and New Zealand’s business environment lacks dynamism.

 New Zealand should build on its strengths and address its weaknesses.
-The Commission recommends a number of policy changes to better prepare current and future New Zealanders for the future of work:
+The Commission recommended a number of policy changes to better prepare current and future New Zealanders for the future of work:

 • Make the training system more flexible and accessible.
 Shorter courses, and better access to financial support, will make it easier for New Zealanders to keep their skills current and retrain.